“SkillsUSA: Our Time is Now”

 SkillsUSA Wisconsin is heading back to Madison, WI, April 25th-26th, 2023, for the 50th annual State Leadership and Skills Conference (SLSC).
 SLSC is a showcase of career and technical education students and more than 2,000 individuals including students, teachers, and industry partners are expected to participate in the event.

 Date: April 25th and April 26th, 2023

 Location: Alliant Energy Center & Madison Area Technical College

-Registration: The registration fee includes lunch on Wednesday, sessions, vendors, materials and supplies, and a conference pin.
+Registration: The registration fee includes lunch on Wednesday, sessions, vendors, materials, and supplies.
 To register, go to the national registration website.

 For more information, including instructions on how to book your conference housing within the SkillsUSA hotel block, click here to download the 2023 registration packet.

 Local Advisor Procedures and Responsibilities (WLSC 1B Form)

 |SkillsUSA membership deadline (Any student registered as a member after March 1st will not be eligible to compete at nationals even if they are state winners.)||March 1st, 2023|

 |State officer candidate application packet due||April 1st, 2023|

 |Registration of state officers, state officer candidates, and voting delegates (max 2) due||April 1st, 2023|